latextemplates/scientific-thesis-template/README.md

 ## FAQ

 ### Q: How do I switch to English?

-The template has been built primarily for German documents.
+The template was built primarily for German documents.
 English documents, however, are also very welcome.

 Five steps to switch to English typesetting:

 1. `ausarbeitung.tex`: Exchange commands `\ifdeutsch` and `\ifenglisch`.
 (Lines 11,12 <-> 15,16).
 1. Cleanup everything (e.g., `latexmk -c ausarbeitung`).
 Otherwise pdflatex will complain because of `ngerman`.

 ### Q: How do I change the appearance of chapter headings?

 Edit `preambel/chapterheads.tex`.

 ### Q: Do I have to do something special for the final version?